-Using the THS4131 EVM
+Using the THS4121 EVM

 It is recommended that the user perform the following exercises to learn the usage of the EVM.
-This practice helps the user learn about the various terminals on the EVM and their function.
+This practice helps the user learn about the various EVM terminals and their functions.
 In addition, it suggests the components and equipment needed to operate the EVM.